Aaron Connolly, Adam Idah, Troy Parrott and Michael Obafemi: The Premier League's new Irish strikers

 Obafemi and Connolly, both already boasting senior competitive caps, have installed themselves as first-team forwards for Southampton and Brighton respectively.

-Obafemi's winner at Stamford Bridge was one of the standout strikes of the festive period, while Connolly's October brace against Tottenham heralded his arrival at the top level.
+Obafemi's winner at Stamford Bridge was one of the standout strikes of the festive period, while Connolly's October double against Tottenham heralded his arrival at the top level.

 Although the two 19-year-olds are more established at this stage, perhaps the younger duo have displayed more consistent goal-scoring exploits.

-Idah didn't taken long to show just what he can do for Norwich.
+Idah did not taken long to show just what he can do for Norwich.
 Bolstered by his Premier League debut, coming on as a late substitute against Crystal Palace last week, he seized his opportunity with a hat-trick in the FA Cup win over Preston three days later.

 With Harry Kane ruled out until April amid a growing injury list at the club, Parrott may get further chances in the coming months.